Last modified: Aug 14, 2024

 Audi e-tron GT center console buttons

-EV manufacturers locate these buttons on the door panels and control functions such as window switches, door lock/unlock, mirror adjustments, and sometimes even seat adjustments.
+Located on the door panels, these buttons control functions such as window switches, door lock/unlock, mirror adjustments, and sometimes even seat adjustments.

-These buttons are integrated into the steering wheel and provide convenient access to various functions such as audio controls, phone controls, cruise control, voice commands, and vehicle information displays.
+Integrated into the steering wheel, these buttons provide convenient access to various functions such as audio controls, phone controls, cruise control, voice commands, and vehicle information displays.

 Functionality

-Many modern cars also have buttons that are linked to advanced driver assistance systems (ADAS) such as lane departure warning, blind spot monitoring, adaptive cruise control, and collision avoidance systems, allowing the driver to activate or deactivate these features as needed.
+Many modern cars also feature buttons linked to advanced driver assistance systems (ADAS) such as lane departure warning, blind spot monitoring, adaptive cruise control, and collision avoidance systems, allowing the driver to activate or deactivate these features as needed.

 Design and Placement

-Twenty years ago, every function had a button in a car, but more and more are moved to touch screens.
+Twenty years ago, every function in a car had a physical button, but more and more functions are being moved to touch screens.
 Tesla is one of the most extreme manufacturers, with only a few physical buttons.

 Tesla Model Y with only a few physical buttons